Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 After running the storybook, you should be able to see the default template provided at http://localhost:6006/.

-This is a live preview where you can:
+This is a live preview where you can see the changes when you:

-1. edit the raw document data in the "Knobs" tab
+1. edit the unwrapped document data in the "Knobs" tab
 1. edit the template code to render the data

-## Creating raw document data
+## Creating unwrapped document data

 In the "Knobs" tab of storybook, replace the document data with the following: